 HysterectomyA hysterectomy may improve your quality of life if you are living with a condition that affects the reproductive system

 You might choose to have a hysterectomy as a result of abnormally heavy periods or long-term pelvic pain affecting your everyday life, or it may have been recommended to remove non-cancerous tumours or treat various forms of cancer including ovarian, uterine, cervical or cancer of the fallopian tubes.

 Following a hysterectomy, you will no longer be able to get pregnant or have periods.
 The decision to have a hysterectomy is a big one and should not be taken lightly.
-At KIMS Hospital, we work with specialists who are here to support you and can provide the advice you need to make the right choice.
+We work with specialists who are here to support you and can provide the advice you need to make the right choice.

 Supporting your journey to make it as comfortable as possible

 There are several types of hysterectomy depending on the reason for your needing one.
 The operation can be performed through an abdominal incision, laparoscopically (keyhole) or through the vagina:

 - Total hysterectomy – Removal of the womb and cervix

 - Subtotal hysterectomy – Removal of the main body of the womb

 - Total hysterectomy with bilateral salpingo-oophorectomy – Removal of the womb, cervix, fallopian tubes and ovaries